kosamad/the-meadow-project/README.md

 ![checkout order summary](documentation/final/checkout-order-summary.PNG)

 The checkout process is streamlined into three stages to enhance clarity and simplicity for users.
 This is achieved using JavaScript to dynamically show and hide different sections of the checkout form as the user progresses through each stage.
 By breaking the form into manageable steps, users are only required to complete one part of the form at a time, ensuring that all information is submitted together but in a more organised and user-friendly manner.
 The user can move between sections of the form using the 'Next' and 'Previous' buttons displayed.
 These will only allow movement forwards if all parts of the form are filled in.
 Custom validation has been used to ensure each step is completed before the user can move on.
-When these buttons are clicked, the user is automatically returned to the top of the page (required if on a small screen)
+When these buttons are clicked, the user is automatically returned to the top of the page (required if on a small screen).
+The inspiration for this code came from reading this [post](https://www.reddit.com/r/djangolearning/comments/jgvsop/best_way_to_do_multi_step_forms_in_django/).

 1. Customer Details